ICJIA/icjia-sfs-2024/content/sites.md

 searchMeta: null
 ---

 <p>Nine SFS Programs operate in Illinois.
-Three additional sites are engaging in coalition-building and strategic planning with anticipated implementation in 2025.</p><p> To learn more about each site, click on the links.</p>
+Three additional sites are engaging in coalition-building and strategic planning with anticipated implementation in 2025.
+To learn more about each site, click on the links below.</p>
 <div style="margin-bottom: 50px"></div>
 <h2 style="border-bottom: none">Current SFS Programs</h2>
 <table >